-Using YAML, a data-serialization language using English-language words to mirror how people actually communicate.
+- Using YAML, a data-serialization language that uses English-language words to mirror how people actually communicate.

 But more than all that, Ansible Automation Platform connects cross-functional teams (from developers to operations or IT to security) so they can automate together—in concert.